sys-bio/libOmexMeta/docs/index.rst

 ===========

 There are two principal classes in libSemSim: :ref:`SingularAnnotation` and :ref:`CompositeAnnotation`.
-Singular annotations are equivalent to traditional SBML CV terms and are only useful for linking model elements to ontology terms.
+Singular annotations are equivalent to traditional MIRIAM annotations (using SBML CV terms) and are only useful for linking model elements to ontology terms.
 They allow the user to describe the *chemical identity* of an SBML species (for example).
 Composite annotations are much more expressive.